 There are many benefits to having a gas hot water system.

-It is quicker when it comes to heating and it is more environmentally friendly as the gas emissions are lower compared to electric hot water systems.
+It is quicker when it comes to heating and is more environmentally friendly as the gas emissions are lower than an electric hot water heater.

-There are three types of Gas hot water systems, Storage where water is heated and stored in an insulated tank and used when required, Instantaneous (continuous flow) where water is heated only when required and does not need a storage tank and Solar water heater with instantaneous gas boosting, where a solar hot water system uses gas as a back up the heat the hot water.
+There are three types of gas hot water systems.
+Storage where water is heated and stored in an insulated tank and used when required; Instantaneous (continuous flow hot water), where water is heated only when needed and does not need a storage tank and Solar water heater with instantaneous gas boosting, where a solar hot water system uses gas as a back up the heat the hot water.

 Most homes commonly run off electricity.

-So having an electric hot water system would be the best option for them.
-Having an electric hot water system would be ideal for larger homes with more residents as they are able to hold and heat large quantities of hot water.
-An electric hot water system also has the benefit of being installed outdoors and indoors.
+So having an electric hot water system would be the best option.
+An electric hot water system would be ideal for larger homes with more residents as they can hold and heat large quantities of hot water.
+An electric hot water system also benefits from being installed outdoors and indoors.

-There are also two types of Electric hot water systems, Storage tank, Instantaneous.
-Both work differently and deciding on what kind of electrical hot water system you want depends on your home and the amount of water you will be using.
+Two types of electric hot water heaters are Storage tanks and Instantaneous.
+Both work differently, and deciding what kind of electrical hot water system you want depends on your home and the water you will use.

-Let a fully licenced and experienced plumber help with choosing between a gas or electric hot water system
+Let a fully licensed and experienced plumber help choose between a gas or electric hot water system.

-When choosing between gas or an electric hot water system, you need the expert opinion of a licenced and experienced local plumber.
+When choosing between a gas or an electric hot water system, you need the expert opinion of a licensed and experienced local plumber.

-One who will take a holistic approach when suggesting what hot water system is right for you.
+One who will take a holistic approach when suggesting what hot water system suits you.
 They will take into account your lifestyle, home surroundings and your budget.

-They will find the best hot water system for you and your home whether it be a gas or electric hot water system.
+They will find the best hot water system for you and your home, whether it’s a gas or electric hot water system.
 And they’ll advise you on how much the installation and maintenance costs for the hot water system are highly recommended.